 Bethlehem College Ashfield students produced a 5,000-word book in just 12 hours to help put a smile on the faces of children living with cancer.

-The group of eight authors and two illustrators took all they had learnt about narratives and genre in their Year 7 and 8 Newman Selective Gifted Education Program English classes to create The Long Climb Up, an action-fuelled mystery about a girl displaced by bushfires who overcomes anxiety after an encounter with a game show host.
+The group of eight authors and two illustrators took all they had learnt about narratives and genre in their Year 7 and 8 Newman Selective Gifted Education Program English classes to create The Long Climb Up, an action-fueled mystery about a girl displaced by bush fires who overcomes anxiety after an encounter with a game show host.